kward/shflags/trunk/source/1.0/README.txt

 ===============

 This project is stored on code.google.com as http://code.google.com/p/shflags/.
+Documentation is available there, as are all releases and source code.
 The source code is stored in Subversion and can be accessed using the following information.

 Check out the code locally ::